yjcyxky/choppy-pipe/README.md

 This will execute a workflow that uses subworkflows:

-`choppy run myworkflow.wdl myinput.json -S ale -d mydependencies.zip`
+`choppy submit myworkflow.wdl myinput.json -S remote -d mydependencies.zip`

 Users may also invoke Choppy's monitoring capabilities when initiating a workflow.
 See below for an explanation of monitoring options.